jantuomi/autere_db/ARCHITECTURE.md

 renamed to the correct name.
 If the metadata file is not present, the data file is effectively orphaned.

 This two-file model means that every time a record is accessed, two locks need to be acquired.

+## 2024-11-17 Index consistency

+An in-memory index can be inconsistent with the log file if another process writes to the log file after an index entry has been recorded in this process.
+To solve this, we need to refresh the index before every read operation.

+There are two ways to do this:

+1. Strong consistency: Read new data into the index before every read operation.
+This makes reads potentially very slow: there might be a lot of data to read since last refresh.
+2. Eventual consistency: Read new data into the index during maintenance tasks.
+This makes reads fast.
+The downside is that the index drifts out of sync with the log, until the next maintenance task.

+If we mandate that indexes must fit in the memory, we can postulate that indexes are complete.
+Even in the case where there is no entry in the index matching a query, we can be sure that there won't be a match in the log file either.

+This leads to the fact that a full table scan needs only ever be done for non-indexed tables.

+## 2024-11-17 Actions per API function

+The following actions are performed per API function:

+### `get` (find one record by primary key)

+1. (Strong) Refresh indexes
+2. If primary index contains PK
+   a.
+Get segment number, segment index and read record from file
+   b.
+Return record
+3. Else, return None

+### `find_all` (find multiple records by non-PK key)

+1. (Strong) Refresh indexes
+2. If key is indexed and secondary index contains key
+   a.
+Get segment number, segment index and read record from file
+   b.
+Return record
+3. Else if key is indexed and secondary index does not contain key
+   a.
+Return empty list
+4. Else (key not indexed), do a full table scan from newest to oldest segment
+   a.
+Acquire shared locks on path, defer unlock
+   b.
+Check that path -> open file, otherwise restart
+   c.
+Read data file at offset and length from metadata file
+5. Return matching records

+### `upsert` (insert or update one record by primary key)

+1. Acquire exclusive lock on path
+2. Check that `active` -> path, otherwise restart
+3. Check that path -> open file, otherwise restart
+4. Write record to log file

+Note that writes have nothing to do with memtable indexes.